microsoft/Microsoft.Unity.Analyzers/README.md

 `dotnet run --project .\src\new-analyzer`

 This will automatically create source files for the analyzer, associated tests and add resource entries.
+If your new analyzer's name contains the word `suppressor`, the tool will create a new suppressor.
+By default the tool will create a regular analyzer and codefix.

+Example for creating `CustomAnalyzer`, `CustomCodeFix` and `CustomTests` classes :

+`dotnet run --project .\src\new-analyzer Custom`

+Example for creating `CustomSuppressor` and `CustomSuppressorTests` classes :

+`dotnet run --project .\src\new-analyzer CustomSuppressor`

 # Contributing